Mission Hills, Los Angeles

-Mission Hills is a suburban neighborhood in the City of Los Angeles, California, located in the San Fernando Valley.
+Mission Hills is a neighborhood in Los Angeles, California, located in the San Fernando Valley.

 It is near the northern junction of the Golden State Freeway (I-5) and the San Diego Freeway (I-405).
 The Ronald Reagan Freeway (SR-118) bisects the community.
 Mission Hills is at the northern end of the long Sepulveda Boulevard.
 Other main thoroughfares are San Fernando Mission Boulevard, Woodman Avenue, and Rinaldi, Brand, Chatsworth, Devonshire, and Lassen Streets.
 The boundaries are roughly Sepulveda Blvd and Interstate 405 to the west, Interstate 5 to the north and east, Van Nuys Boulevard to the southeast, and Lassen Street to the south.
 The Granada Hills community lies to the west, Sylmar to the north, the city of San Fernando to the northeast, Pacoima to the east, Arleta to the southeast, and Panorama City to the south.

 The historical town was Hickson, now is named Mission Hills for the nearby Spanish Mission San Fernando Rey de España (1784).
-It includes the Andrés Pico Adobe, the second oldest residence still standing in Los Angeles.
+It includes the Andrés Pico Adobe, the second-oldest residence still standing in Los Angeles.
 The San Fernando Mission Cemetery, located a short distance away, is one of the oldest active cemeteries within the San Fernando Valley.

 Demographics

 The 2010 U.S. census counted 18,496 residents in the area's 91345 ZIP Code.
 The median age was 36.3, and the median yearly household income at that time was $62,426.

 In 2009, the Los Angeles Times's "Mapping L.A." project supplied the following numbers for the community of Mission Hills.
 Population: 18,237; median household income: $75,675.
+Mexican (41.3%) and German (4.4%) were the most common ancestries.
+Mexico (45.7%) and El Salvador (11.5%) were the most common foreign places of birth.